 - online sharing platform to cross-pollinate

-- highlighting cultural instructors in various public-faces forums
+- highlighting cultural instructors in various public-facing forums

 During the Winter and Spring of 2015-2016, I traveled and collaborated with Sean Heaney of Inferno Mobile Recording Studio to document and archive the the work of Chicago Park’s cultural producers to bring awareness to their work and the resources available.
 These interviews were produced as Park Portraits.
 You can find more of that work and other Park Portraits through Inferno Mobile Recording Studio.